 The sewer connection fee was first established in February, 1979 by City Council Resolution No. 2278.
 The fee is applied to eight (8) specific categories of development.
 The residential fee was first imposed at \$1,187 per single family residential unit.
-It was subsequently increased effective July 1, 1986 by 2.2% making the fee \$1,213. and again increased 12/92 by Resolution No. 92-182 to \$2,017 in order to generate sufficient revenues to meet bonded debt obligations for the expansion of the wastewater treatment plant to accommodate new development.
+It was subsequently increased effective July 1, 1986 by 2.2% for a fee of \$1,213 and again increased 12/92 by Resolution No. 92-182 to \$2,017 in order to generate sufficient revenues to meet bonded debt obligations for the expansion of the wastewater treatment plant.

 In December 2001, the Council adopted new impact fees based upon a study prepared by Hilton, Farnkopf & Hobson.
-It was the first time a comprehensive analysis had been undertaken on sewer impact fees.
 The study identified specific projects that would be required to serve new development and established a fee accordingly.